 Again, when Jewel stepped up to sing this, she was a complete unknown.
-I'd never heard of her when watching, and neither had pretty much anyone in that audience at Lincoln Center.
+I'd never heard of her when watching this concert version of The Wizard of Oz, and neither had pretty much anyone in that audience at Lincoln Center.
 This was aired in 1995.
-Her first single, "Who Will Save Your Soul" was even released until the following year.
+Her first single, "Who Will Save Your Soul" wasn't even released until the following year.

 Everyone was there in that New York City audience, no doubt, to see Roger Daltrey, Jackson Browne, Nathan Lane, Joel Grey, Natalie Cole, Phoebe Snow, Dr. John, Ronnie Spector, Debra Winger, David Sanborn on saxophone, guitarist Ry Cooder, whoever, take your choice.
 Any of them, all of them.
 Not some 21-year-old girl with one name they'd never heard of from Alaska.